 How to Wash Bathroom Rugs with Rubber Backing

-How to Wash and Dry a Bathroom Floor Mat with Rubber Backing
+Washing and Drying a Floor Mat with Rubber Backing

 Bath mats are standard items most of us use in our bathrooms.
 Many of us use the non-skid type that has a rubber backing to protect from slipping.
 But how often do you wash your bathmats?

 It’s something that many of us don’t always think about doing on a regular basis.
 And if you do you wash it on a somewhat regular basis, do you wash it in a way that won’t damage the rubber backing?

 Believe it or not, some manufacturers recommend washing before use to remove any residual smells leftover from the factory.
 Many of us would never know this because we don’t take the time to read the care label on our bath mats.

 If you are careful in the way you wash and dry a bathroom floor mat with rubber backing, they can last quite a long time before you need to replace one.

 Why Wash the Bath Mat and How Often?

 If you’ve read some of our other articles on cleaning bathrooms then you know the bathroom is the perfect environment and breeding ground for mold, mildew and other bacteria.
 Bathrooms are damp, can have a lot of humidity, some don’t have enough air flow, and they are low light areas.
 This not only applies to the shower and tub, sink and floors but the floor coverings as well.

 How often you wash bath mats depends on whom and how many family members are using the bathroom.
 If you have kids of various ages sharing a bathroom, you may have to wash the bath mats more frequently than you would in the master bathroom.